Macrometacorp/docs/docs/c8ql/c8ql-tutorial.md

       UPDATE c WITH { season: 1 } IN Characters
   ```

-A variable is used instead of a literal document key, to update each document.
-The query adds an attribute `season` to the documents' top-level.
+1. Click **Run Query**.

+Macrometa returns an empty list.
 You can inspect the result by re-running the query that returns all documents in collection:

 ```js
 FOR c IN Characters